 Some days the green cursor would stare at me, blinking, unwavering and I would stare back at it and feel like the world was waiting on the other side of that blinking block, if I could only figure it out.

 The teacher was cool though.
 She let us help each other.
 Tests were mostly on computer facts and things she would show us about the computers.
 Floppy Discs and hard drives.
 Memory capacity and the number of color bits.

-We had one color Apple IIe we all had to share.
+There was one color Apple IIe we all had to share.
 Before the end of the semester, she got the latest Macintosh from Apple.
 A little black and white screen with 1 MB of memory.
 It used smaller floppy discs, which were in a hard case.
-From our point of view, better engineered than the larger ones for sure.
+From our point of view, it was better engineered than the larger ones for sure.
 The struggle not to crinkle those big, five inch floppies was real.

 It’s compact box made the IIe’s look like yesterday’s news.
 We were all delighted with it, but weren’t allowed to use it.
 For teacher’s use only.

 I think everyone in high school probably trudges through some form of reinvention.
 For me it was music and photography.
 I had taken both in middle school, and then they pretty much enveloped my world for three years.